 The design of a lock can impact its security, as a lock that is poorly designed can be more vulnerable to picking, drilling, or other methods of attack.
 Therefore, lock designers must consider the vulnerabilities of their designs when creating locks.
 Additionally, the design of a lock can impact its ease of use, with more complex designs potentially leading to user error and frustration.

-Understanding the basics of lock design is essential for understanding the psychology of lock design and its impact on security.
+The basics of lock design is essential for understanding the psychology of lock design and its impact on security.
 The components of a lock and how they are designed can impact the lock’s security and ease of use, and lock designers must take these factors into account when creating new locks.

 Psychology of Lock Design